JonathanSudibya/JonathanSudibya/README.md

 ## Hi there 👋

 I'm Jonathan Sudibya a software developer that is intrested with distributed system and devops 😉.
-Currently employed by @deliveryhero
+Currently employed by @rakuten

-💬 Primary Programming Language = `Go`
+💬 Primary Programming Language = `Go, Java`

 ☁️ Cloud Infrastructure         = `AWS`